umgefahren/rust-image-comparer/README.md

 ### Requirements
 Make sure that you have an up-to-date version of rustup installed.
 ### Compilation
-Change to the directory 'image_comparison'
+Change to the directory `image_comparison`
 Run:
     cargo build --release
 ### Result
-The result can now be found in 'image_comparison/target/release/image_comparison'
+The result can now be found in `image_comparison/target/release/image_comparison`

 ## Usage
 The following three Arguments have to be passed: